Payop/payop-api-doc/Checkout/ipn.md

 ----

 **Note:** Please note!
-A notification is sent to the merchant's server within 24 hours and until the PayOp server, upon this request, receives the HTTP status code `200 OK`.
+A notification is sent to the merchant's server within 24 hours and until the Payop server, upon this request, receives the HTTP status code `200 OK`.

 ----